handshake-org/urkel/README.md

   bytes, similar to a typical merkle tree proof.
 This results in an extremely compact proof size.

-The final benefit was the primary focus of the Handshake protocol.
+Proof size is the main focus of the Handshake protocol.
 As name resolutions are a frequently requested operation, Handshake required proof sizes less than 1kb even after hundreds of millions of leaves are present in the tree.

 History independence and non-destruction are also inherent properties of the urkel tree, just the same as the Ethereum trie.
 Note that urkel should only be